 I spent a time, thus.
 The hands that grasped me stopped, and somehow the body stayed warm.
 A dream.
 A blessed dream.
 Time slipped by, warm and slow.
 I was far from Torturer, far from Her.
 I was not real, I could not be hurt.
 This meat would never grow cold.
 I would never need to think the Lure’s thoughts, to know the full measure of my pain.

 Something intruded upon my bliss.
 A strange tugging at the edges of where I was dug into my refuge.
 The dead flesh was shuddering.
 A pleasant sensation.

 The Hook keened my sorrow.
 I pulled myself out of the corpse, alert to any sign of Her.
 She was still gone.
 I was still somehow underground.

 Two enemies crouched in a strange glimmering dome.
 The old one and the short one stood at the front of the dome, screening off another figure that I shied away from recognizing.
 They seemed to be restraining it, holding it back.
 Fine for the Hook.

 My gaze roamed, slowly, around this cave.
 I had no real curiosity.
 This place lacked the raw, red-hued realness of Her place.
 My phantom pain was nothing to the agony that Torturer had given me.

-There was no obvious exists.
+There were no obvious exits.
 It was a short, dark room.
 My foe’s barriers were the only source of light.
 This didn’t…It wasn’t right.